- 2 tablespoons unsalted butter

 begin with the onions and mushrooms

 Melt the butter over medium heat in a non-reactive skillet.
 Cook the onions (or shallots) gently until they are just translucent.
 Raise the heat, and add the mushrooms.
 Cook until they are delicately browned.
 Add the wine and Madeira, reduce the heat, and cook until the volume of liquid is reduced by half.

 shortcut in a can

+By the way, we are dead on the classical preparation so far (well, except for the rustic part, using onions and thickly chunked mushrooms.)
+Now for the amazing shortcut that makes this so cool.
 I have in my kitchen notes that I learned this trick from a Jacques Pepin book sometime in the 70s or early 80s – blame my unscholarly habits that I didn’t include the specific source!
 If anyone can track it down, by all means comment below.